6 steps that can change your financial future

 The Federal Reserve suggests calculating monthly income and bills and tracking daily expenses, then boosting income and cutting costs if spending exceeds earnings.
 Smartaboutmoney offers simple steps for drawing up a spending plan, and American Financial Solutions offers an online budget tool.

-Financial advisor Rick Kahler recommends setting aside certain percentages of income for investments, savings for short-term needs, and - unless your employer handles this - taxes.
+Financial consultant Rick Kahler recommends setting aside certain percentages of income for investments, savings for short-term needs, and - unless your employer handles this - taxes.
 You have to pay bills and live on what's left, which may mean cutting costs.

 5. Change one habit